GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 73.
-How ever it be yet God is good
+Voice Text: Psalme LXXIII.
+How ever it be yet God is good and kinde to Israel

 General Note